slugbyte/unruly-worker.nvim/README.md

 * `<c-f>` fullscreen vim split
 * `<c-s>` split verticle
 * `<c-h>` split horizontal

-## Register Preselection
-With Unruly when you select a register, it stays selected until you change it.
-This means you don't select a register for a specific motion, instead you set the yank or macro register, and then all future yank/paste or record/play actions will use the selected register until you select a new register.

 ## Kopy Kut Paste
 * Kopy/Paste uses a preselected register. `+` is the default